sailscastshq/docs.sailscasts.com/docs/pellicule/how-it-works.md

 ### 4. FFmpeg Encoding

-All captured frames are piped directly to FFmpeg, which encodes them into the final MP4:
+All captured frames are piped directly to FFmpeg, which encodes them into the final output file.
+By default that is an MP4, but Pellicule can also target WebM via presets:

 ```bash
 ffmpeg -framerate 30 -f image2pipe -i - -c:v libx264 -pix_fmt yuv420p output.mp4